codeJavi/timedtask/README.md

 Welcome!
 # Timedtask

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/timedtask`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your daily planner where we customize a plan for you to complete your daily tasks!

 ## Installation

+You need to have ruby installed in your computer prior to creatinga gem.
+Once installed, you must fork and clone it and run your code under the bin/timedtask file.

 Add this line to your application's Gemfile: